 The brief?
 Update a shared kids’ bedroom by adding smart and affordable storage solutions and imaginative ways to play.
 The result?
 Two very excited children!

+Bring the playground home.
 As much as we embrace technology playing a part in our children’s lives, sometimes you can’t beat an old-school game.
 Hopscotch is active, easy to play and even easier to set up indoors.
-You don’t need a whole playground, just a few paces of free floor space, a roll of colorful washi tape and something to use as a marker, like a bean bag or a soft toy.
+You don’t need a whole playground, just a few paces of free floorspace, a roll of colourful washi tape and something to use as a marker, like a bean bag or a soft toy.
 Hop to it!

 We love to see our customers get creative with our products.
 Go for it!
 But please note that altering or modifying IKEA products so they can no longer be re-sold or used for their original purpose, means the IKEA commercial guarantees and your right to return the products will be lost.